We are committed to ensuring our research community makes the outputs from ESRC-funded research publicly available.

 The research councils have had a position statement on open access to research outputs since June 2006.
 ESRC has had its own policy since October 2006.

-In 2008, the research councils funded an independent study into open access (UKRI website), which was conducted by SQW Consulting and LISU, Loughborough University.
+In 2008, the research councils funded an independent study into open access (The National Archives website), which was conducted by SQW Consulting and LISU, Loughborough University.
 Its purpose was to identify the effects and impacts of open access on publishing models and institutional repositories in light of national and international trends, including the impact of open access on the quality and efficiency of scholarly outputs, specifically journal articles.
 The final report was published in April 2009.

 In response to the report, the research councils agreed that over time they will support increased open access by: